UBC-MDS/stocksignalsr/README.md

     plot the chart.
 -   `get_bbands`: The function (inside bbands.py module) calculates the 20
-    day Bollinger bands for the existing period of the data and returns a Pandas DataFrame with the respective upper and lower band.
+    day Bollinger bands for the existing period of the data and returns a DataFrame with the respective upper and lower band.
 It uses data saved via get_data.
 -   `plot_bbands`: The function plots upper and lower Bollinger bands together with the stock closing price for over the past 200 days.
 It